 Okay, so what do you need to do today to reach that point?

-“I need to get the Chrome Extension and research at least 15 products.”
+“I need to get use Jungle Scout’s Extension and research at least 15 products.”

 Okay, so what do you need to do RIGHT NOW?

-“I need to get the Chrome Extension and start messing with it.“
+“I need to start messing with the extension.”

 It’s really that simple.